Boone County Health Department announces vaccination clinics for this week

-COLUMBIA - There are multiple opportunities for COVID-19 vaccinations at Columbia/Boone County Public Health and Human Services community clinics the week of July 26 and the beginning of the week of Aug.
-2.
+BOONE COUNTY − There are multiple opportunities for COVID-19 vaccinations at Columbia/Boone County Public Health and Human Services community clinics for this week.

 These clinics will be walk-in-based and no appointments are needed.
 The community clinics listed below will offer both Pfizer and Johnson & Johnson vaccines.